pietroglyph/ferrofluid-display/website/content/magnets.md

 Once the magnets were wound, jumper cables were soldered onto the ends of the wires.
 The connection between the wire and the jumper cable was then wrapped in a protective shrink wrap to prevent shorts with other wires.
 A finished magnet is pictured below.

 [wound magnet](../static/images/magnet.jpg)

+The magnets have 1000 turns of wire around the spool.
+The blue shrink wrap indicates the part of the wire coming out of a hole in the time and the green shrink wrap indicates wire coming from the side.
+These wires are also hot glued in place to ensure they do not unravel.

 ## Using the Magnets